pbosetti/twt/README.markdown

 Installation
 ============
 You need a working Ruby environment.
-On Linux and OS X, the default ruby 1.8.7 is OK (but if you want Ruby 1.9.2 is OK too).
+On Linux and OS X, the default ruby 1.8.7 is OK.

+*NOTE:* due to a bug in oauth gem, currently twt cannot post when used under ruby 1.9.x.
+I'll hope to fix that soon (either with a workaround or by waiting for a solution from oauth guys).

 Then you have to install twt via rubygems: